deric/puppet-barman/REFERENCE.md

                             pg_basebackup command.
 Only available with
                             pg_basebackup >= 9.3.
 By default it is set to
                             barman_streaming_backup.
-Connection string used by Barman to connect to the
-                         Postgres server via streaming replication protocol.
-By default it is set to the same value as *conninfo*.
 Directory where WAL files are streamed from the
                                PostgreSQL server to Barman.
 This option allows you to specify a maximum